BFScript: Bridging the Gap Between Readability and Brainfuck

 .bfs

-file) and validates its syntax, creating an AST.while
+file) and validates its syntax, creating an AST.

 loop, output